pierodesenzi/stark-bank-challenge/README.md

 # Stark Bank Challenge: Lambda Webhook Handler with Stark Bank Integration
 ### by Piero Desenzi

-This project is an AWS Lambda function designed to handle incoming webhook requests from Stark Bank.
+This project is an AWS project based around a Lambda function designed to handle incoming webhook requests from Stark Bank.
 It integrates with the bank's API and utilizes AWS Secrets Manager for secure key management.
 The function processes the webhook events, performs financial transactions via Stark Bank's API, and returns appropriate responses based on the event data.

+The objective of the Lambda function is to receive a webhook call from Stark Bank via AWS API Gateway describing a new Invoice received, and then take the received amout and transer it to a determined Stark Bank account.

 ## Features